 my beginnings

 I started making art in college, though I didn't call it art at the time.
-I just figured I was making things that I was curious about, including: a multi-hundred-pumpkin Halloween installation, a series of interactive short stories, and a Hobbit-obsessed social experiment and documentary.
+I just figured I was making things that I was curious about, including: a multi-hundred-pumpkin Halloween installation, a pre-dawn cereal club, and a Hobbit-obsessed social experiment and documentary.

-Every project was simply a response to the question: what should I do with my life in this moment?
+Every project was simply a response to the question: what should I do with my life, right now, in this moment?
 I'm grateful to have been raised in a way that celebrated this kind of thinking.
 Over time, the projects became increasingly more elaborate.
 I was part of some amazing projects like Road to the Shire, The Dreamathon, and The Village of Lights.

 After eight years of projects, I enrolled in graduate studies at Stanford University.
 I wanted to understand the nature of creativity, and how certain designed experiences changed people.
 I started to notice that not all experiences were created equal.
-Some experiences, transformative experiences, left me and others feeling truly changed.
-I began to wonder what those were, and if transformative experiences could in fact be designed.
+Some experiences, which we might call transformative experiences, left me feeling somehow, mystically changed.
+I began to wonder what made these experiences different, and questioned if I couldn't, in fact, design them.

 Based on these realizations, and building on what I had studied at Stanford, I began formal training in contemplative practice in order to learn self-emptying (kenosis).
 I joined the Lower Lights School of Wisdom where I began training under contemplative teachers Thomas McConkie and John Kessler.
 I continue to receive wisdom from these teachers, and apply it to my uniquely personal service to the world, i.e. my ministry, which is something like bringing my highest conscious creativity to bear on the suffering I see.